The best agency advice for the new year (based on what we’ve learned from last year)

 In some ways, video conferencing tools bring us closer than we’ve ever been before – even if we’re not breathing the same air.
 We see into our professional contacts’ homes, with family life buzzing around/behind/into them.
 A panel of full-face displays shows us every participant’s responses constantly, too.
 The experience for audience and presenter alike can be more challenging because of those things.

 This calls for new approaches – both in serving unique challenges and exposing the weaknesses in the old modes.

-Reflect on and analyze your presentations from 2020, and make adjustments.
+Reflect on and analyze your presentations from previous years, and make adjustments.
 Learn when and how to adjust based on your audiences’ sometimes subtle signals.
 If nothing else, pare things back – even if you keep the nitty gritty details at the ready.

 Here’s Kingsley Taylor during our New Client Pitch Process webinar: “At agencies, we often disappear up our backsides when it comes to complex mechanics and approaches.
 And really when you’re presenting on Zoom, you have to make things simple and lean more into storytelling rather than going through a number of different charts and slides.”

 “It’s the agency’s responsibility to alleviate any complexity to draw in resources from their network.
 The political walls have dropped between agencies,” says Leigh Armstong, a longtime brand director at numerous agencies.